JakobGM/astrality/docs/templating.rst

 .. warning::
     Context section names, and any identifiers within a context block (i.e. anything left of a colon), must be valid Python 2.x `identifiers <http://jinja.pocoo.org/docs/2.10/api/#notes-on-identifiers>`_.
     In other words, they must match the regular expression ``[a-zA-Z_][a-zA-Z0-9_]*``, i.e. use ASCII letters, numbers, and underscores.
+    The exception is numeric names, such as in the ``context/fonts`` section above.
     **No spaces are allowed**.